parrt/cs652/projects/smalltalk.md

 <img src="images/smalltalk-stack2.png" width=700 align=middle>

 Next, we have an unusual example that alters a local variable of a function that has already returned.
 Method `f` returns a block as a return value that the main program evaluates.
-The block, `[x:=5]` stores of value into a local variable for `f`, despite the fact that `f` has already returned.
+The block, `[x:=5]` stores a value into a local variable for `f`, despite the fact that `f` has already returned.
 The semantics of Smalltalk allow this.

 <img src="images/smalltalk-stack1.png" width=700 align=middle>